 - Do we have a case?
 Is there evidence supporting the injuries and that they were caused by this person/company?

 - Can we find a personal injury lawyer with experience in class actions?

 If the answer to these questions is yes, you should consider filing a class action lawsuit to help your child.

 Class action lawsuits can be a great option for those facing the same issues with a company or person.
-If you want to file a class action lawsuit, you should contact a personal injury lawyer such as myself about your case.
+If you want to file a class action lawsuit in Connecticut, you should contact a personal injury lawyer such as myself about your case.
 I can help you determine your chances in your child’s case.